guswhitten/Waterford-Apartments-Residents-PSA/README.md

 Created by: Whitten Oswald

-For: Sophomore Engineering Clinic I visual argument
+For: Clinic project: visual argument

 On: December 1, 2021